dimpram/.dotfiles/README.md

 # dotfiles
-These are my system dotfiles, updated for my 2019 Arch setup
+These are my system dotfiles, updated for my 2019 Arch setup. <br>
+*Also compatible with stow